MVGS: Multi-view Regulated Gaussian Splatting for Novel View Synthesis: Additional Experiments

-\section{Training with More Iterations}
+\subsection{Training with More Iterations}

-For a faithful comparison, we also conduct an experiment to investigate the effect of training with more iterations.
-As illustrated in Fig.~\ref{vis_iters}, we conduct experiments on three representative datasets, such as Mip-NeRF 360~\citep{mip-nerf360}, Shiny Blender~\citep{refnerf}, and Tanks\&Temples~\citep{tanktemple} with 3DGS~\citep{kerbl2023gaussiansplatting} as our baseline and its improved version by integrating with our proposed method.
-As seen in Fig.~\ref{vis_iters}, the performance of 3DGS is obviously lower than ours.
-The original 3DGS method, despite being trained for more iterations, failed to reach the performance levels achieved by our proposed method.
-This indicates that mere increases in training duration do not compensate for the multi-view constraint absent in the original 3DGS.
-Our method not only speeds up the training convergence but also delivers massive performance improvement.
-These results indicate that the original 3DGS trained with more iterations cannot achieve performance improvement reaching like ours.
-It also demonstrates the significance of our proposed method.
+For a fair comparison, we also evaluate the impact of training with more iterations.
+As illustrated in Fig.~\ref{vis_iters}, we conduct experiments on three representative datasets, such as Mip-NeRF 360~\cite{mip-nerf360}, Shiny Blender~\cite{refnerf}, and Tanks\&Temples~\cite{tanktemple} with 3DGS~\cite{kerbl2023gaussiansplatting} as our baseline and its improved version by integrating with our proposed method.
+As displayed in Fig.~\ref{vis_iters}, the performance of 3DGS is obviously inferior to ours.
+Despite being trained for more iterations, 3DGS consistently fails to outperform our method.
+It indicates that training with more time does not compensate for the multi-view constraint and structural enhancements absent in the original 3DGS.
+In contrast, our method not only speeds up the training convergence but also delivers superior results.
+These results demonstrate the significance of our proposed method and indicate that the original 3DGS training with more time cannot achieve better performance than ours.